Your manuscript is almost ready, and you are looking for the best book publishing company to publish your book.

 How to research for a good self-publishing company?

 Self-publishing is getting a lot of exposure in the National dailies, leading to increased awareness and curiosity about the availability of alternative modes of publishing.
-It has caught the fancy of numerous authors who want to know how do I select the best expert publishing/self/vanity publishing/POD company?
+It has caught the fancy of numerous authors who want to know how do I select the best expert publishing/self/POD company/good books company.

 No one answer fits all writers.
-However, there are broad pointers one can look at while deciding which online book publishing company can work for you.
+However, there are broad pointers one can look at while deciding which online good books company can work for you.

 - Determine the approx. amount of money you are willing to invest in expert publishing.